ordina-jworks/ordina-jworks.github.io/_posts/2017-11-11-JavaDay-Ukraine-2017.md

 <span class="image left"><img class="p-image" alt="Spencer Gibb" src="/img/javaday-ukraine-2017/spencer-gibb.jpg"></span>

 [Spencer Gibb](https://twitter.com/spencerbgibb){:target="_blank"}, Spring Cloud co-founder and co-lead, started by talking about the responsibilities of an API gateway.
-He started by revisiting Netflix's Zuul which is servlet based and thus having blocking APIs, and referred to Mikey Cohen's presentation on [Netflix's Edge Gateway Using Zuul](https://www.youtube.com/watch?v=mHHHpxJuTAo){:target="_blank"} in which Zuul 2 is also mentioned.
+He started by revisiting Netflix's Zuul which is servlet based and thus has blocking APIs, and referred to Mikey Cohen's presentation on [Netflix's Edge Gateway Using Zuul](https://www.youtube.com/watch?v=mHHHpxJuTAo){:target="_blank"} in which Zuul 2 is also mentioned.
 Zuul 2 was supposed to be integrated in Spring Cloud but as it still hadn't been released, Pivotal went with their own solution: Spring Cloud Gateway.
 It is built upon Spring 5, Reactor and Spring Boot 2.
 In order to have the gateway be non-blocking, there is a single event loop similar to how it is in Node.js.